 Migaloo Camp is a privately owned property approximately 20 minutes from Kununurra, Western Australia.
 The property was gifted the name ‘Migaloo’ by Bunna Lawrie, a Mirning Elder, whale song man and founding member/lead singer of Coloured Stone.
 Thus the property is infused with the energy of Australia's most well-known albino humpback whale.
 In 2016, Migaloo also hosted the Unify Gathering where Elders, musicians and Traditional Custodians gathered to activate the property as a global portal for healing.

-Accommodation options include shared bell tents, private cabin rooms, shared cabin rooms or swags for sleeping under the stars.
+Camping accomodation is provided with shared bell tents and/or swags for sleeping under the stars.
 You may also wish to bring your own camping equipment and/or a mosquito net if you prefer.
-All options require you to bring your own sleeping bag and pillow.
+You will need to bring your own sleeping bag and pillow.

 The venue is fully equipped with an undercover kitchen and lounge area, outdoor showers, flushing composting toilets, river entry, and a fire circle located in a beautiful bush setting.
 Many women have enjoyed starting their day with a refreshing swim in the Ord River at the base of the property.